Marissa841/Predicting-Head-Injuries-in-NHL-Players--A-Machine-Learning-Approach/README.md

 # Data

-The data used in this project is from the Eliteprospect_scraper package which contains data of NHL players and https://nhlinjuryviz.blogspot.com/2015/11/nhl-injury-database.html which I corowsnvert to a csv file to view injuries over the past 20 years.
+The data used in this project is from the Eliteprospect_scraper package which contains data of NHL players and https://nhlinjuryviz.blogspot.com/2015/11/nhl-injury-database.html which I convert to a csv file to view injuries over the past 20 years.
 The final dataset contains 18,723 rows and 47 features.

 # Methods